gentaiscool/gentaiscool.github.io/README.md

 [![Preview](assets/img/al-folio-preview.png)](https://alshedivat.github.io/al-folio/)

 ## Easy build to github
+Go to `develop` branch

 Check CNAME file.
 It has to refer to the domain url.

+To compile the page.
 Run
 ```
 ./bin/deploy
 ```

-Then merge the branch to master
+Then merge the `gh-pages` branch to master

 ## User community